M-Hawk/Matthew-Hawkins-Portfolio/README.md

 - Projects: This is a page I intent to fill with projects after completing this website.

-- Blogs: This pages lists five blogs, displayed in a grid format, that link to abritrary blogs with clickable pictures utilising animations.
+- Blogs: This pages lists five blogs, displayed in a grid format, that link to blogs with clickable pictures utilising animations.
+Please note the titles of the blogs are purely arbritrary.

 - Blog-links: These five identical layout pages display blog information as well as featuring their own personalised background.